This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.

 - When the casserole is ready, some liquid will be on the bottom.
 After the casserole has cooled off a little, you can carefully tip the baking dish into the sink and drain some of it off.
 But it's OK to just leave it in the pan.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them in the microwave, covered, at 50% power.
 Like many casseroles, it improves after being refrigerated for a day or two.
+You can also freeze this casserole for up to three months.

 Nutrition per Serving